ricardomonte/Capstone-Scraper/README.md

 # Capstone-Scraper

 # Minecraft News Scraper
+- This project:
+  - Scrap the web page https://www.minecraftglobal.com and return the news about Minecraft in a user-friendly way

 - In this project I:
   - Create different files for the different classes
   - Test the public classes